LT-IntroToAI-SY2526/assignment6-part1-per4-TomaSinanski/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+The R² score indicates how much of the variation in test scores can be explained by hours studied.
+If it’s close to 1, the model fits well and hours studied strongly predict the score.
+If it’s close to 0, the model explains very little and is a weak predictor.

 ---